emma-adu-saah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [9-John_Doe](9-John_Doe): Sets the mode of the file hello to this: -rwxr-x-wx

 [10-mirror_permissions](10-mirror_permissions): Sets the mode of the file hello the same as olleh's mode.

+[12-directory_permissions](12-directory_permissions): Creates directory called my_dir with permissions 751 in the working directory.